 While there are no designated campgrounds within the park itself, just a few miles north at Sunset Bay State Park you’ll find a homely, family-oriented campground with full amenities and, another 1.5 miles north, free wild camping on Bastendorff Beach.

-- Located in Coos County, within a few miles of Shore Acres State Park and Sunset Bay State Park
+- Located in Coos County, near to both Shore Acres State Park and Sunset Bay State Park

 - Free wild camping at Bastendorff Beach

 - Campground at Sunset Bay State Park has 29 full hookup, 34 electrical, and 66 individual tent sites, and also two group tent areas and 8 rustic yurts

 3. Silver Falls State Park Campground

 Silver Falls is the largest state park in Oregon, encompassing over 9,000 acres of land blessed with old-growth forests, a wealth of stunning waterfalls, and 24 miles of walking trails, 14 miles of horse trails, and a 4-mile bike path.

 The park is situated in the foothills of the Cascade Mountains and can be reached in under an hour from the state capital of Salem.
 The highlight for most visitors to the park is the 7.8-mile loop hike on the Trail of Ten Falls, which, as the name suggests, meanders throughout the 9,200-acre state park, passing by and behind and very nearly under multiple towering waterfalls.

 The park’s campground is a well-appointed and very convenient affair, with 45 sites for tent camping, another 52 with hookups for RVs, hot showers, flushing toilets, potable water, a playground, and an off-leash area for dogs near the visitor center.

 - Over 35 miles of trails for mountain biking, hiking, and horseback riding